alipandidan/ansible-android-sdk/README.md

-# Android SDK Ansible Role
+# Android SDK command line tools Ansible role

 The role is intended to install Android SDK command line tools and SDKs on Ubuntu, Windows and macOS machines.